Onuoha43/Onuoha43.github.io/_posts/2021-12-25-my-second-post.md

 ## Introduction to Tech

-This post is meant to summarize some of the key concepts I have learned in the course *Introduction to Python*
+In this post You'll learn about Tech, how to build your  career in Tech even without any knowledge

 ![datacamp certification](/assets/images/banners/datacamp_certificate_dummy.jpg)